Tajmirkhan515/blind-assist/README.md

 ## How It Works

 1. **Image Capture**: Users can capture an image either by clicking a button or using a voice command.
-2. **Processing**: The captured image is processed using the Falcon AI model.
+2. **Processing**: The captured image is processed using a different machine learning model.
-3. **Voice Output**: The application converts the description of the environment into speech, providing real-time feedback to the user.
+3. **Voice Output**: With the help of Falcon generate a perfect, response The application converts the description of the environment into speech, providing real-time feedback to the user.

 ## Requirements